cloudflare/workerd/src/workerd/jsg/README.md

 Without diving into all of the internal details that make it happen, for now we'll focus on just the top level requirements.

-Somewhere in your application (e.g. see sserve/sserve-api.c++) you must include an instance of the `JSG_DECLARE_ISOLATE_TYPE` macro.
+Somewhere in your application (e.g. see server/workerd-api.c++) you must call the `JSG_DECLARE_ISOLATE_TYPE` macro.
 This macro sets up the base isolate types and helpers that implement the entire type system.

 ```cpp
 JSG_DECLARE_ISOLATE_TYPE(MyIsolate, api::Foo, api::Bar)